-S - Secret Door, an arrow beside it means the door is oneway only.

-Circled S - Secret Trapdoor.
+S - Secret Door, an arrow means it only opens from one side Circled S - Secret Trapdoor.

 Circled T - Teleporter.
 Transports individual to another room.

-Boxed X - 10ft deep covered pit with either (roll 1d6):

-1 to 3 Tar at the bottom, a dropped torch will ignite it.

-4 to 6 Rusted spikes down the sides and at the bottom.
+Boxed X - Trap.
+Room 7: 10ft deep covered pit with tar at the bottom, a dropped torch will ignite it.
+Outside Room 9: pit with spikes.
+Room 18: Block falls from ceiling.
+Room 30: 2 in 6 chance anyone (except the Magus) stepping there will teleport to another room.
+Roll 1d12 for room number.
 Rumours (Roll 1d6 once per character at start.)

-1 to 3 - Goblins have been spotted nearby by shepherds.
+1 to 2 - A local shepherd went missing two days ago.

-4 to 5 - Merchant's daughter is shy and scares easily.
+3 to 4 - The Merchant's daughter is shy and timid.